 This information is for people who have already been granted an Independent ELICOS Sector visa (subclass 570) or for people who applied for the visa on or before 30 June 2016 and for which a decision has not yet been made.
 It explains your rights and obligations.

 You can use the free

-Visa Entitlement Verification Online (VEVO) to check your visa status and entitlements.
+Visa Entitlement Verification Online (VEVO) to check your visa details and conditions.